Dootmaan/MT-UNet/readme.md

 ---

+We have tested the code to make sure it works.
+However, if you still find some bugs, feel free to make a pull request or simply raise an issue.

 *You are also encouraged to read the update log below to know more about this repo.*

 ## Update 2022/01/05